How Do I Know That I Have Developed a Cataract?

-After the decision for operating has been made, you will have to undergo “biometry”.
-This determines the power of the intraocular lens which will be put into your eye after the cataract has been removed during surgery.
+After the decision for operating has been made, you will have to undergo “biometry.”
+This determines the power of the intraocular lens, which will be put into your eye after the cataract has been removed during surgery.

 There are also multifocal lenses and toric lenses.

-It is very hard to accurately predict how long you will safely be able to wait, as the cataract matures at different rates in different people.
+It is very hard to accurately predict how long you will safely be able to wait as the cataract matures at different rates in different people.
 No one will be able to say for sure.

 Cataract surgery is a daycare surgery, meaning that you will not be hospitalized.
 You come on the day of your surgery.
-The surgery takes around 45 minutes in most centers and then you can go home.
-You will be asked to follow up with the doctor regularly to monitor your condition after surgery.
+The surgery takes around 45 minutes in most centers, and then you can go home.
+You will be asked to regularly follow up with the doctor to monitor your condition after surgery.

-In case you have any problems, you can ring up the doctors and ask them.
+If you have any problems, you can ring up the doctors and ask them.
 If having pain or diminished vision, kindly visit the doctor in person without delay.

-In around 33 % of cases, there will be the formation of “after cataract” which is the formation of a membrane of leftover lens cells after surgery.
-The lens inserted after surgery will be within the patient’s eye throughout life, but there may be after cataract formation over the lens.
+In around 33 % of cases, there will be the formation of “after-cataract,” which is the formation of a membrane of leftover lens cells after surgery.
+The lens inserted after surgery will be within the patient’s eye throughout life, but there may be after-cataract formation over the lens.
 This will need cleaning with a laser.
 Usually, this problem does not happen in all the patients and generally happens several months after surgery.